 These bootstrap ideas are illustrated in detail for four classes in Tables 9 and 10, for the classification and detection competitions respectively.
-Summary results for all classes highlighting methods that are not significantly different from the leading one are shown in Table 11 (for classification) and Table 12 (for detection).
+Summary results for all classes highlighting methods that are not significantly different from the leading one are shown in Table 11 (for classification), Table 12 (for detection) and Table 13 (for segmentation).